drush1980/apigee-cloudrun-mcs-bigtable/README.md

 the Apigee Envoy Adapter.
 Once this is done, copy the resulting `config.yaml` file into the `/envoy-adapter` directory.

-2. Edit `env.sh` and replace with your GCP project ID, region, Apigee [environment](https://cloud.google.com/apigee/docs/api-platform/fundamentals/environments-working-with), and the [environment group](https://cloud.google.com/apigee/docs/api-platform/fundamentals/environmentgroups-working-with) hostname.
+2. Edit `env.sh` and replace with your GCP project ID, region, Apigee [environment](https://cloud.google.com/apigee/docs/api-platform/fundamentals/environments-working-with) (which must be of [type](https://cloud.google.com/apigee/docs/api-platform/fundamentals/environments-overview#environment-types) Intermediate or Comprehensive), and the [environment group](https://cloud.google.com/apigee/docs/api-platform/fundamentals/environmentgroups-working-with) hostname.
 Then from a terminal, source the `env.sh` file:
 ```bash
 source ./env.sh
 ```